 Debra has been with VHS since 1989; initially as a volunteer, then a volunteer director, and since 1996 as executive director.
 Her education includes a music diploma from the Royal Conservatory of Music, Toronto (ARCT) and until becoming a full-time employee of VHS, taught classical piano in a private studio.
-Debra lives in Surrey with her husband, four dysfunctional (but beautiful) cats, and a perfect dog, Cooper.
+Debra lives in Surrey with her husband, three dysfunctional (but beautiful) cats, and a perfect dog, Cooper.

 Leanne McConnachie – Director, Farm Animal Programs